Dye: Food colorants / food dyes

-One other class that describes the role of dyes, rather than their mode of use, is the food dye.
 Because food dyes are classed as food additives, they are manufactured to a higher standard than some industrial dyes.
 Food dyes can be direct, mordant and vat dyes, and their use is strictly controlled by legislation.
 Many are azo dyes, although anthraquinone and triphenylmethane compounds are used for colors such as green and blue.
 Some naturally occurring dyes are also used.